-Sales and marketing expenses consist primarily of personnel-related costs for our sales and marketing departments, common stock warrant expense, selffunded user awards, net of the related breakage, B2B marketing, media spend, software licensing costs, market research, and public relations.
+Sales and marketing expenses consist primarily of personnel-related costs for our sales and marketing departments, common stock warrant expense, selffunded user awards, net of the related breakage, media spend, B2B marketing, software licensing costs, market research, and public relations.
+Personnelrelated costs include salaries, stock-based compensation, bonuses, benefits, taxes, and travel.
 Self-funded user awards are awards related to campaigns and other incentive bonuses on our D2C properties that are funded directly by lbotta as part of our customer acquisition and retention strategy.
-Personnel-related costs include salaries, stock-based compensation, bonuses, benefits, taxes, and travel.

-We expect that sales and marketing may increase as we as we continue to invest in marketing efforts to increase engagement and brand awareness.
+We expect sales and marketing to increase as we as we continue to invest in marketing efforts to increase engagement and brand awareness.
 However, we expect sales and marketing expenses to decrease as a percentage of total revenue over time due to growth in revenue from third-party publishers, although they may fluctuate as a percentage of total revenue from period to period.